NAVAJO NATION

 Activities Including But Not Limited To:

-Serving in local communities through conversational evangelism, dramas, music, skits.
+Serving in local communities through conversational evangelism, dramas, music, and skits.

 Working with light construction tools to repair churches/houses.